Introducing SET to Your Students

 Alternatively, you can view your response rates through your email:

-Instructors and teaching assistants can access their individual reports after the survey period is closed and final grades have been submitted.
-Please see the SET Survey Schedule for specific dates.
+You can access your individual reports after the survey period is closed and one to two days after final grades for the course have been submitted.

 Alternatively, you can access your reports through your email.

 Having a robust sample size is important to ensure you have a representative sample of students in your course, not just a small subset.
 Several strategies have been shown to be effective in increasing response rates.
 These include talking to students about the importance of SETs, giving students directions for how and where online to find them, setting aside time in class for students to complete them, checking on response rates, and sending reminders as needed.
-While the evidence is mixed, some instructors have found success in increasing response rates by offering small amounts of participation points or extra credit.
+You can also consider offering incentives for the completion of SET surveys.
+Examples of incentives can be point-based, such as tiny amounts of extra credit or participation points also known as micro-incentives, or given to an entire class based on a threshold of responses (e.g. if 75% of students complete the SET survey, all students will receive 2 participation points).

 For more details, please visit the SET Assessment Guide for Instructors.